-'''

-1 // Deeply nested call with \hookrightarrow multi argument functions 2 f1(v5, f2(f3(v3, f4(v1, v2)), \hookrightarrow v4), v6);
+// Deeply nested call with multi argument functions function1(function2(function3(value2, function4)), value1); '''

-'''

-Chaining solves some of these issues: indeed, as it allows for a more natural reading direction left to right when identifying the sequence of call, arguments are naturally grouped together with their respective function call, and it provides a way of untangling deep nesting.
-However, executing consecutive operations using chaining has its own set of challenges when used.
-In order to use chaining, the API of the code being called has to be designed to allow for chaining.
-This is not always the case however, making use of chaining when it has not been specifically designed for can be very difficult.
-There are also concepts in JavaScript not supported when using chaining, such as arithmetic operations, literals, await expressions, yield expressions and so on.
-This proves to be a significant downside of chaining, as it only allows for function calls when used, and if one wants to allow for use of other concepts temporary variables have to be used.
+Chaining solves some of the issues relating to nesting, as it allows for a more natural reading direction left to right when identifying the sequence of call, arguments are naturally grouped together with their respocctive function call, and it provides a way of untangling deep nesting.
+However, solving consecutive operations using chaining has its own set of challenges when used.
+In order to use chaining, the api of the code you are trying to call has to be designed to allow for chaining.
+This is not always the case, making using chaining when it is not been designed specifically for very difficult.
+There are also concepts in JavaScript not supported when using chaining, such as arithmetic operations, literals, await, yield and so on.
+This is actually the biggest downside of chaining, as it only allows for function calls when used, and if one wants to allow for use of other concepts temporary variables have to be used.